frequent/tableview/README.md

 This will move the filter to the slot specified in the top or bottom container.
 I will modify this to make this more generic, so you can place the filter where ever you want.

+**data-override** [0.3 set on table]
+Setting this parameter will disable the filter completely (vs. customFilterCallback using the filter but with custom logic.
+Use this if you want to update the table or listview with dynamic data.